StatisticsNZ/R/README.md

 # Welcome to Statistics New Zealand's R Repository

-A collection of R packages produced by Statistics New Zealand made available for general use.
+A collection of R packages produced by Statistics New Zealand and contributors.

 ## dembase